ulfschneider/ulf.website/content/posts/2023-12-27-type-attribute.md

 <a href="/feed.xml" type="application/rss+xml">RSS</a>
 ```

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), the `type` attribute is only a hint and does not have a built-in functionality-
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), the `type` attribute is only a hint and does not have a built-in functionality.